Characters that appeared in Tite Kubo's Bleach

 - Always Identical Twins: Their mimicry ability began before they were born.
 As a result, by the time they were born, they had learned to mimic each other and were therefore indistinguishable from each other.

 - Badass: Loyd was praised by Kenpachi as being a tough opponent.
 Royd defeated Kenpachi bare-handed and manages to stand his ground against Yamamoto's bankai before finally going down.
 Yamamoto had previously made short work of four other Sternritter with no effort.
 Yhwach praises his performance before killing him.

 - Bald of Evil: Despite his youth, his head is completely bald.

-- Elite Mook: Zaraki admitted that Loyd gave him a harder time than Berenice or Jerome.
+- Elite Mook: Kenpachi admitted that Loyd gave him a harder time than Berenice or Jerome.

 - Punny Name: Loyd Lloyd?
 The Engrish is hard not to notice.
 Furthermore, he has a brother named Royd, and the Japanese don't pronounce Ls.

-- Repetitive Name: Loyd Lloyd, despite the spelling variation, is a repeated name.
+- Repetitive Name: Loyd Lloyd, despite the spelling variation, is a repeated name; in the Viz translation, it's Loyd Loyd, making it an example of Classic Classic, rather than Classic Classical.
 Complicated further by the twin's name being Royd Lloyd, bearing in mind that the Japanese don't pronounce Ls.

 - You Have Outlived Your Usefulness: Yhwach doesn't have much respect even for the followers that successfully carry out his orders.
 Royd sacrificed his life to carry out Yhwach's plan, but Yhwach still blasted his dying form.
 Yamamoto calls him out on this.